Menu

 • Blaming is bad news- it is distressing behavior when some people persistently blame others for their failures, their inadequacies and their poor choices.

-• If you have any of the above issues, such as adversity, challenges, problems and limitations, you have the option to make a change.
+• Change can happen- If you have any of the above issues, such as adversity, challenges, problems and limitations, you have the option to make a change.
 It will hopefully be worth it to do so even with the hard work or hurdles along the way to generate an improved situation/resolution.

 Areas of Interest/Specialty